seregazhuk/seregazhuk.github.io_old/_posts/2017-10-14-memcached-reactphp-p2.md

 ## Conclusion

 The client has become more stable.
 It can handle errors and provide a feedback with rejected promise if something went wrong.
 Also, now the client can manually close the connection.
 We can force it to close the stream or wait till all pending requests will be resolved.
-And still the client can be approved.
+And still, the client can be approved.

 There is no way to handle a broken connection.
 Of course, we can provide callbacks for all promises and handle `ConnectionClosedException` in them, but it will quickly become a sort of *callback hell*: